-Location-The curriculum materials center should be located in proximity to the education holdings of the college or university library or it should be in the building that houses the college/ department of education.
+I. Location-The curriculum materials center should be located in proximity to the education holdings of the college or university library, or alternatively it should be in the building that houses the college/department of education.
 The location should be completely accessible as detailed in the Americans with Disabilities Act (ADA).

-- Hours-The CMC should, if housed in the college or university library, be open the hours of that facility's operation.
+II.
+Hours-The CMC should, if housed in the college or university library, be open the hours of that facility's operation.
 If housed separately, or with the college/department of education, it should be open enough hours to meet the needs of its users.
+Evening and weekend hours should be included if needed.

+About the guidelines

+Curriculum materials centers (CMCs) have been present in libraries and in departments or colleges of education as resources to support educators since the early part of the 20th century.
+Calls for standards for CMCs have been made almost from those beginnings.
+Since these centers have developed from a variety of origins and may serve many different groups and needs, providing guidelines for such centers has been a challenge.

+In 1999, ACRL's Education and Behavioral Sciences Section suggested the formation of an ad hoc committee to develop standards or guidelines for CMCs.An informal survey of state education agencies and accrediting bodies was conducted by the Curriculum Materials Committee to determine if such standards already existed.
+None was found.
+In 2000 the committee was formed and charged with "developing published standards or guidelines for curriculum materials centers in the areas of, but not limited to, collection, services, management, budget, personnel, and facilities."

+These guidelines were reviewed by the ACRL Standards and Accreditation Committee and approved by the ACRL Board of Directors at ALA's 2003 Midwinter Meeting in Philadelphia.

+In 2008, the Curriculum Materials Committee of EBSS revised the "Guidelines for Curriculum Materials Centers."
+The committee membership included Vanessa Earp, chair, and Lisa Baures, Ann Brownson, Julie Derden, Cindy Judd, and Rita Kohrman.

-Evening and weekend hours should be included, if needed. - Size-The size of the public area of the facility should be adequate to comfortably hold all materials, associated equipment, user study areas, and workstations.
+III.
+Size-The size of the public area of the facility should be adequate to comfortably hold all materials, associated equipment, user study areas, and workstations.
 Room for collection growth should be available.
-Staff workspace should be adequate to complete work activities efficiently and effectively, including technical library functions, when necessary. - Seating-There should be enough seating in the CMC to allow users to work individually or collaboratively.
+Staff workspace should be adequate to complete work activities efficiently and effectively, including technical library functions, when necessary.

+IV.
+Seating-There should be enough seating in the CMC to allow users to work individually or collaboratively.
 Sufficient seating should be available to accommodate the students in an average-sized class in the teacher education program.
-A variety of seating types may be available, including, but not limited to, study tables, carrels, and lounge seating.
-If the CMC will be used by small children, appropriately sized seating for them may also be available. - Maintenance-The facility should be maintained in such a way as to ensure the security and safety of materials, staff, and users.
-There should be an adequate number of electrical connections and computer ports to meet user and staff needs. - Classroom-The CMC should have its own classroom or have a convenient space available for formal instruction.
-This classroom, or its equivalent, should have adequate scating for the average-sized class in the teacher education program.
-It should be equipped with technology appropriate for demonstration (and, if possible, hands-on practice) of electronic and media resources.
+A variety of seating types may be available, including, but not limited to study tables, carrels, and lounge seating.
+If the CMC will be used by small children, appropriately sized seating for them may also be available.

+V. Maintenance-The facility should be maintained in such a way as to ensure the security and safety of materials, staff, and users.
+There should be an adequate number of electrical connections and computer ports to meet user and staff needs.

+VI.
+Classroom-The CMC should have its own classroom, or have a convenient space available for formal instruction.
+This classroom, or its equivalent, should have adequate seating for the average-sized class in the teacher education program.
+It should be equipped with technology appropriate for demonstration (and if possible, hands-on practice) of electronic and media resources.

-Publicity
+Promotion

-The CMC should have a plan for publicizing the CMC, its services, and its collection.
-Publicity should be directed toward all CMC user groups and should include both formal and informal means.
+The CMC should have a plan for promotion of the CMC, its services, and its collection.
+Promotion should be directed toward all CMC user groups and stakeholders and should include both formal and informal means.